ajitagupta/100dollarstartup/README.md

 * The night before: Prune inbox.
 Draft a meaningful launch message.
 Prepare blog and social media posts.
 * The big morning: Soft launch at least 10 min early to make sure everything is working.
 Send out personal thankyou messages to first few buyers.
 * Promotion: Ask for referrals.
 Write to affiliates, journalists and media contacts.
 Post on social networks.
-* Follow-up (done in advance): general thankyou message, content for future communication.
+* Follow-up (done in advance): general thankyou message, content for future communication
 * Going above and beyond: postcards, calls, additional deliverables, unadvertised benefit
 * Second-to-last step: C-e-l-e-b-r-a-t-e
 * Very last step: start planning the next launch (how can you help more?)

+## Lesson 9: Hustling
+Maintain it a habit to connect with people 50% of your time as you create your business.
+* Daily: Build up a social media presence with regular posts.
+Monitor key metrics.
+* Weekly: Promote jointy with colleagues.
+Maintain communication with prospects.
+* At least monthly: Make sure customers are happy.
+Prepare for events, giveaways, contests or product launches.
+* From time to time: Perform business audit.
+Identify missing opportunities and turn them into significant projects.

+In the beginning focus on saying yes to requests unless there is a good reason to decline them.
+Become selective as the business grows.